 For example, some people are afraid of going to hell after death, but there is hell in the world.
 Is hell really terrible?
 No one knows.

 Everyone is afraid of death because no one knows what will happen after death, (because no dead person will stand up and tell you.)

-Best Psychological horror novels use people The dreams fabricated from the fear of the unknown can alleviate the psychological pressure of people in modern cities.
+Best Psychological horror novels use people's dreams fabricated from the fear of the unknown can alleviate the psychological pressure of people in modern cities.